thill/flex_buffers/README.md

 ## Class Overview
 * `BufferView` - A const-only, fixed-length buffer that wraps existing memory.
 Pass-by-value continues to point to the same underlying memory.
+* `BufferSpan` - A mutable, fixed-length buffer that wraps existing memory.
+Pass-by-value continues to point to the same underlying memory.
+Extends `BufferView`.
-* `Buffer` - A mutable, fixed-length buffer that can either allocate memory or wrap existing memory.
+* `Buffer` - A mutable, fixed-length buffer that allocates memory.
 Pass-by-value will deep copy.
-Extends `BufferView`.
+Extends `BufferSpan`.
 * `FlexBuffer` - A mutable, growable buffer that always allocates.
 Pass-by-value will deep copy.
 Extends `Buffer`.
 * `BufferReader` - Wraps a `BufferView` to provide linear reads.
 * `BufferWriter` - Wraps a `Buffer` to provide linear writes.